chrismsimpson/GameEngine/README.md

 ## Why SDL2?

 SDL2 seems quite promising.
-The recently added SDL_RenderGeometry API means all triangle drawing can be done on the GPU essentially natively (as is in this repo), without having to call into specificl GPU APIs (Vulkan/DirectX/Metal etc.).
+The recently added SDL_RenderGeometry API means all triangle drawing can be done on the GPU essentially natively (as is in this repo), without having to call into specific GPU APIs (Vulkan/DirectX/Metal etc.).
 There's also a proposed equivalent shader API in the works.